 One of the key beliefs of wilderness therapy is that by taking teens out of their comfort zones and placing them in an unfamiliar environment, provides them more opportunities to learn life lessons through survival skills and object lessons.
 Kids from Ohio who attend a wilderness therapy program in Utah are one step closer to positive changes.

-Each person who attends a wilderness therapy programs knows nothing about any other participant, and they also come with the ability to have a fresh start.
+Each person who attends a wilderness therapy program knows nothing about any other participant, and they also come with the ability to have a fresh start.
 This unknown atmosphere allows them to be themselves without having to worry about external life pressures and preconceived notions.

 The lessons in wilderness therapy camps teach individual and group survival lessons.
 These lessons let camp counselors teach participants to work together and solve problems.
 The wilderness therapy environment also lets the counselors be mentors and friends and provide a positive role model for them.
 These great lessons are applicable to life inside and outside of the camp.
 When the teens return home, they are better equipped to recognize good and bad behaviors, know how they can develop positive relationships, and they know how to solve problems effectively.